Toxicity, Phenytoin Medication

 Medication Summary

-Treatment of phenytoin toxicity is primarily focused on limiting the systemic burden of phenytoin by GI decontamination and management of any seizures that may occur with benzodiazepines.
+Treatment of phenytoin toxicity is primarily focused on limiting the systemic burden of phenytoin by gastrointestinal decontamination and administration of benzodiazepines to manage any seizures that may occur.

 GI decontaminant